 After a quick introduction, you can move on to other topics, or see if your date has any questions.
 These days, it’s very possible that they will know someone else who is gluten-free, and this can be a great topic to follow up on.

-3. Consider Adding Gluten-Free to Your Online Profile
+3. Consider Adding Gluten-Free to Your Online Dating Profile

 More people than ever are eating gluten-free, so consider being upfront and adding this information to your online profile.